A very techy looking illustration of earth.

 Turning ideas into action

-LFCs are a place where scholars, students and the wider community share knowledge and accelerate ideas that generate evidence-based resources and projects to address education’s greatest challenges — through fast, iterative research.
+LFCs are a place where scholars, students and the wider community share knowledge and accelerate ideas that generate evidence-based resources and projects to address education’s greatest challenges.

 Community Benefit